Rapid Changes in the IT Industry Have Impacted the Roles IT Channel Partners Play in their Partnership.

 Cloud Computing significantly alters ISVs’ traditional business model.
 As long as ISVs are open to meeting the changing market needs, the 5 SaaS value propositions mentioned earlier can open doors to newer opportunities.

 Cloud-based software delivers software via the Internet to the end-user in a subscription-based and a volume-based price model.
 This means end-users are not required to make a major upfront investment.
 By offering cloud-based services, ISVs can extend their target market to include small and medium-sized businesses.
 The economies of scale Cloud Computing claims to provide a great opportunity for ISVs.
 As a result, ISVs can target smaller businesses while targeting larger companies with their on-premise solutions.

 For traditional on-premise ISVs, upfront software licenses and annual maintenance fees are the main sources of revenue.
 Since Cloud Computing is based on a subscription basis, different sales compensation for channel partners needs to be configured.
 A common practice amongst some ISVs for recurring revenue is to require a pre-configured set price per user.
 Afterward, the ISVs bill the customer separately for additional functionalities, customization, or transaction volume.

 Where traditional ISVs focuses on software development, features, capabilities, and sales as the main objectives for delivering software, cloud-based software providers focus on further resources to run their infrastructure.
 To overcome this obstacle, cloud-based software vendors have created their own data centers with teams for creating, maintaining, and updating dedicated applications for every customer.
 The different layers of Cloud Computing (IaaS, PaaS, and SaaS) that allow for a software application to be divided into smaller modules have enticed service providers to turn to their partners for consideration of hosting the infrastructure.

 Cloud-Based software provides end-users with mobile access.
 The software accessibility is accomplished via a web browser or a software vendor’s specific mobile application.
-SaaS mobile applications offer complex analytics which requires integration with a larger set of applications and data sources in order to provide the greatest value.
+SaaS mobile applications offer complex analytics which require integration with a larger set of applications and data sources in order to provide the greatest value.
 Since data requires large computing resources, SaaS initiatives can be combined with Big Data projects in the Cloud to provide more revenue opportunities for IT channel partners.